antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2.md

 In this case we're first going to see if and how the mRNA expression of several genes changes through a single dataset.
 The proper dataset described above has been selected already.
-In this dataset 86 cell lines derived from 6 different childhood tumor types can be found (ewing sarcoma, medulloblastoma, neuroblastoma, osteosarcoma, acute lymphocytic leukemia and rhabdomyosarcoma).

 ---------